João Neves: Paris Saint-Germain

 On 16 August, Neves made his official debut in a 4–1 win over Le Havre, coming on as a substitute and assisting Ousmane Dembélé and Bradley Barcola's goals.
 On 23 August, he again provided two assists, one each for Barcola and Marco Asensio, in a 6–0 victory over Montpellier.
 In the process, he set the record for the most assists (four) in his first two Ligue 1 matches, surpassing Neymar's previous record of three assists.
 On 27 October, Neves scored his first goal for the club, netting the opening goal in a 3–0 win at away over Le Classique rivals Marseille.

 On 22 January 2025, Neves was elected the player of the match in a 4–2 Champions League victory over Manchester City.
 He won seven out of seven tackles, completed 51 out of 61 passes, and registered seven shots, eventually scoring the goal that completed PSG's comeback and put them up 3–2.
 Having helped PSG secure their 13th Ligue 1 title, he was one of the nominees for the Ligue 1 Young Player of the Year, finishing as runner-up and was included in the Ligue 1 Team of the Season, while also helping the club secure their first Champions League title and completing a continental treble.

 On 29 June, Neves scored his first career brace in a 4–0 win over Inter Miami in the round of 16 of the 2025 FIFA Club World Cup, becoming the first non-French player to score a brace for PSG in an international club competition match since Lionel Messi in October 2022.
 On 13 July, in the final of the tournament, Neves was sent off for the first time in his career, for violent conduct, after pulling Marc Cucurella's hair, in a match, where PSG were defeated 3–0 by Chelsea.

 On 30 August, Neves scored his first career hat-trick in a 6–3 away win against Toulouse, including two bicycle kicks.
+On 11 December, he made his 30th appearance in the UEFA Champions League in a 0–0 away draw to Athletic Bilbao, becoming the youngest Portuguese player reach 30 appearances at the competition (21 years, and 14 days), breaking Cristiano Ronaldo's record.
+Neves was integral for the club and was a regular starter, as PSG secured their 12th league title in 14 years, and on 30 May, they won their second consecutive UEFA Champions League title against Arsenal in the final in a penalty shootout to retain the trophy.